Migraine: Postdrome

-Cause
+Causes

-Migraine is believed to result from a mix of genetic, environmental, and neurological factors.
-Migraine runs in families in about two-thirds of cases but this rarely reflects a single gene defect.
-Rather, a variety of genetic factors may relate to neuronal, vascular and other systems, and create genetic susceptibility.
-Migraine has high comorbidity with depression, anxiety, and bipolar disorder, which often have a bidirectional relationship (either one can worsen the other).
-It is likely that shared genetic and neurobiological mechanisms contribute to risk factors that underlie multiple conditions.
+Migraines are believed to result from a mix of genetic, environmental, and neurological factors.
+Migraine runs in families, with heritability estimates of 34–64%, but this rarely reflects a single gene defect.
+Rather, a variety of genetic factors that mostly relate to the nervous system and blood vessels may raise migraine risk.
+Migraine often occurs along with conditions such as depression, anxiety, and bipolar disorder, which may have a bidirectional relationship (either one can worsen the other).
+Shared genetic and neurobiological mechanisms likely contribute to risk factors underlying multiple conditions.